NJShore Guide

 Best Breakfast Spots in Point Pleasant Beach

-9 hand-picked breakfast spots in this ocean County beach town
+9 breakfast spots in this ocean County beach town

 Local Insight: Breakfast Spot in Point Pleasant Beach

 Locals line up at Joe's Bagel & Grill for morning fuel before beach days.
 The Corner Bagelry on Arnold Avenue serves classic breakfast sandwiches.
+For a sit-down option, the OB Diner on Route 88 handles big egg platters that hold you through a full beach morning.
 Arrive early on summer weekends—parking fills fast near downtown.

 What to Look For in Breakfast Spot